sourmash-bio/branchwater/README.md

 There are also additional resources external to this repository:

 * The code for monitoring the SRA and building sourmash sketches from genomes and metagenomes is in [wort](https://github.com/sourmash-bio/wort).
+* Client-side sketching via WebAssembly is implemented in the [MGnify-sourmash-component](https://github.com/EBI-Metagenomics/mgnify-sourmash-component) repository.
 * [sourmash_plugin_branchwater](https://github.com/sourmash-bio/sourmash_plugin_branchwater) is a sourmash plugin exposing more features from branchwater in sourmash.

 ## Need help?
 Have questions?
 Want to make a suggestion?